Terms of reference

 The purpose of the Outreach Committee is to offer and provide assistance both to individuals and to music libraries, archives and documentation centres facing significant economic challenges.
 The Committee is keen to identify institutions and colleagues not only in countries already represented in IAML but also in others which do not yet have a IAML representative.
 The Outreach perspective aims also to encourage institutions and colleagues to participate in an international professional network for mutual benefit, looking for new ways to help and support.
 The Committee should have between five and eight members, representing the diversity of the Association.
 It also works closely with the Advocacy and Membership Committees.

 IAML has an honourable history of members assisting colleagues in less fortunate circumstances.
-The Terms of Reference for the Outreach Committee are:

 Assistance may take several forms: